HackerManMarlin/breach-dash/README.md

   - Generates comprehensive summaries with impact assessments and recommendations
   - Provides sources for further investigation

-### AI-Powered Features
+### On-Demand AI Analysis

-The dashboard now includes advanced AI features:
+The dashboard now includes on-demand AI analysis features:

+1. **User-Triggered Analysis**: Users can request AI analysis for any breach with a single click
-1. **Web Research**: Automatically searches the web for information about each breach
+2. **Web Research**: Searches the web for information about the selected breach
-2. **Impact Assessment**: Analyzes the severity and potential impact of the breach
+3. **Impact Assessment**: Analyzes the severity and potential impact of the breach
-3. **Personalized Recommendations**: Provides specific recommendations based on breach type
+4. **Personalized Recommendations**: Provides specific recommendations based on breach type
-4. **Source Tracking**: Lists sources used in the research for verification
+5. **Source Tracking**: Lists sources used in the research for verification
-5. **Interactive Dashboard**: Filter breaches by severity, portal, or search terms
+6. **Interactive Dashboard**: Filter breaches by severity, portal, or search terms

+This on-demand approach gives users control over when to use AI resources and allows them to focus analysis on the breaches they're most interested in.

 ## Troubleshooting